onecommons/unfurl/docs/jobs.rst

 When a command that invokes a workflow is executed (`deploy`, `undeploy`, `check`, `discover` and `run`) a job is created and run.
 Running a job entails these steps:

-1. YAML parsed and `merge directives` are processed
+1. YAML parsed and :ref:`merge directives<yaml_merge_directives>` are processed
 2. Schema is validated and model instantiated.
 The command will exit if there are errors.
-3. A plan is constructed based on the selected workflow and job options (use `unfurl plan` command to preview) and the job begins.
+3. A plan is constructed based on the selected workflow and job options (use :cli:`unfurl plan<unfurl-plan>` command to preview) and the job begins.
 4. For each operation a task is generated and the operation's `inputs` are lazily evaluated if referenced, including Unfurl expressions, TOSCA functions, and template strings.
 5. After the job completes, `ensemble.yaml` is updated with any changes to its instances status.